ryanallen/words-of-my-perfect-teacher/README.md

 Dudjom Rinpoche states:

-> Mount Meru is surrounded by seven golden mountain ranges disposed like screens in a square around it&mdash;Yugandhara, Ishadhara, Khadiraka, Sudarsana, Ashvakarna, Vinataka, and Nimindhara—each range being half the height of the previous one.
+> Mount Meru is surrounded by seven golden mountain ranges disposed like screens in a square around it&mdash;Yugandhara, Ishadhara, Khadiraka, Sudarsana, Ashvakarna, Vinataka, and Nimindhara&mdash;each range being half the height of the previous one.
 These mountain ranges are separated from each other by the Seas of Enjoyment, whose waters have the eight perfect qualities described in the Vinaya scriptures:
 >
 >  > Cool, sweet, light, and soft,
 Clear and odorless,